 It’s been a little over a year since mom passed away from cancer and I miss her more today than ever.
-Although it’s hard, I will share some of my experiences being by moms side as she battled cancer and some of the things I learned along the way.
-I have always been a truth […]Read More Moms Battle with Cancer:
+Although it’s hard for me, I will share some of my experiences being by moms side as she battled cancer and some of the things I learned along the way.
+I have always been […]Read More Moms Battle with Cancer:

-I had the pleasure of having lunch made by Shirley’s friend Joaquina (pollo al horno) and going fishing with Marcos, her husband.
-He makes all of his nets by hand and is extremely good at his craft.
-We caught devil fish, and other species common to this lake along the Madre del Rio’s.
-Today he […]Read More Learning to cast net in the Amazon with Marcos
+I had the pleasure of meeting Shirley’s friend Joaquina, her husband Marcos, and their daughter Milli.
+Marcos is s skilled fisherman and makes his nets by hand and is extremely good at his craft.
+He offered to take me fishing, we took on his motorcycle and haded about 20 minutes to a lake along the […]Read More Learning to cast net in the Amazon with Marcos

 Shirley and I started our morning at Tres De Mayo market with empanadas and juice.
-All day yesterday in the main square La plaza the local people celebrated different schools and regions of Peru in Puerto Maldonado.
-Maria, Shirley’s mom was involved in the celebration and represented Apurimac culture with traditional dress, food, and drink. […]Read More Celebration of Apurimac Region of Peru in Puerto Maldonado.
+All-day yesterday in the main square, La Plaza, the local people celebrated different schools and Peru regions in Puerto Maldonado.
+Maria, Shirley’s mom, was involved in the celebration and represented Apurimac culture with traditional dress, food, and drink.
+It was […]Read More Celebration of Apurimac Region of Peru in Puerto Maldonado.

-Yesterday Shirley started the day off with some fresh ceviche’ which is always delicious and them she decided to take me to a local lodge Estancia Bello Horizonte https://www.estanciabellohorizonte.com just a short distance from Puerto Maldonado with an beautiful rainforest hike, natural spring pool, and canopy climb.
-The price for the day also includes a […]Read More Yesterday’s Hike in the Rainforest and the days events.
+Yesterday Shirley started the day off with some fresh ceviche’ which is always delicious.
+Then she decided to take me to a local lodge Estancia Bello Horizonte https://www.estanciabellohorizonte.com, just a short distance from Puerto Maldonado with a beautiful rainforest hike, natural spring pool, and canopy climb.
+The price for the day also includes a delicious lunch. […]Read More Yesterday’s Hike in the Rainforest and the days events.

-After leaving Aquas Calientes I returned to Cusco were I would spend the next 4 days including my birthday.
-During my stay in the Amazon I met a girl named Shirley whom said she was going to be in Cusco during my birthday and would show me around.
-I was excited and so after checking […]Read More Back to Cusco, onto Oracles, and saying goodbye
+After leaving Aquas Calientes, I returned to Cusco, where I would spend the next four days, including my birthday.
+During my stay in the Amazon, I met a girl named Shirley, who said she would be in Cusco during my birthday and would show me around.
+I was excited, and so after checking into my […]Read More Back to Cusco, onto Oracles, and saying goodbye